thomasnield/kotlin-data-science-resources/README.md

 # Resources for Python Developers

-If you already are proficient in Python but want to learn Kotlin and its possible benefits on the data science domain.
+If you already are proficient in Python but want to learn Kotlin and its potential on the data science domain.

 |Name|Media|Topic|Description|
 |---|---|---|---|